-There is no arguing that 2020 has been a transformative year.
-The arrival of Covid has certainly made life feel a bit apocalyptic.
-And the killing of George Floyd in Minneapolis in May compounded the feeling of helplessness and horror that so many of us were feeling.
-It reminded us that there is a plague far worse than Covid that is still sweeping the earth; it showed us the pain of the Black American experience.
-There is an irony that this year is 2020: it feels like we have seen the horrors of humanity with perfect, 20:20 vision recently.
+There is no arguing that these past few years have been transformative.
+The unwelcome arrival of Covid certainly made life feel a bit apocalyptic for a while.
+The killing of George Floyd in Minneapolis in May 2020 compounded the feeling of helplessness and horror that so many of us were feeling.
+Collectively, it reminded us that there was a plague far worse than Covid that was still sweeping the earth; it showed us the pain of the Black American experience.

 I Know The Caged Bird Sings by Maya Angelou